 3 credits, Professor Ruth Mischler

 This course builds student understanding and experience with animals in agricultural systems from the ground up.
 Students work extensively with Merry Lea’s pigs, turkeys, cattle, milk goats, honey bees, laying hens, and meat chickens to become familiar with the life habits and unique niche of each animal.
 Basic veterinarian care, forage, and feed rations will also be covered.
 Students then extend their knowledge to the full farm system.
 Field trips to pastured and confined animal operations round out the course as students ruminate on the role of animals in sustainable and resilient agricultural systems.
 As part of this course students will also complete an animal research project caring for chickens through their entire life cycle from chick to dinner plate.
 Students will connect to other courses through investigations of manure (nutrient cycling), farm biodiversity, pollination, integrated pest management, soil microbiology and the ethical implications of raising animals for consumption.

 SUST 215: Food Systems

 3 credits, Professor John Mischler

 This discussion-based course frames the interdisciplinary nature of food and includes a systems approach to thinking about how food gets from soil to table with specific attention to human actors and actions.
 In this course students incorporate elements of rural sociology, political science, economics, business management, and others to identify what a food system is and how it functions; ultimately with an eye towards identifying and addressing vulnerabilities in current food systems.
-Discussion topics will include the natural resources of food production, human actors in food systems, food distribution, food processing and the food industry, food policy and food activism, as well as unifying cultural and spiritual aspects of food.
+Discussion topics will include the natural resources of food production, specific human actors in food systems, food distribution, food processing and the food industry, food policy and food activism, as well as unifying cultural and and moral/ethical aspects of food.